Apsu/APT/Atreus/README.md

 # Atreus Keymap

-Since I use an Atreus keyboard, I have a custom setup for the rest of my keymap that works in conjunction with the keymap.
+Since I use an Atreus keyboard, I have a custom setup for the rest of my keymap that works in conjunction with the layout.

 The JSON config file for the Keyboard.io graphical configurator [Chrysalis](https://github.com/keyboardio/Chrysalis) is included [here](APTAP.json).